Fiji entry requirements for Lebanon passport holders

 May be checked

 Lebanese passport holders need a visa to enter Fiji.
-You must apply before traveling — there is no visa-on-arrival option.
-Processing can take several weeks, so plan ahead.
+You must apply for this visa at a Fijian embassy or consulate before you travel — there is no visa-on-arrival or eVisa option for Lebanese nationals.
+Plan ahead, as the process takes time.

 Entry requirements